eugenma/django-miglean/README.rst

 Run as :code:`manage.py` command via::

-   (venv)$ python manage.py clean_migrations --dry-run False
+   (venv)$ python manage.py clean_migrations --no-dry-run

 or via :code:`pipenv`::

-   $ pipenv run python manage.py clean_migrations --dry-run False
+   $ pipenv run python manage.py clean_migrations --no-dry-run

-The argument :code:`--dry-run` is optional.
-Default value is :code:`True`.
-In this case the cleanup is not executed.
-Instead one see which actions will be executed if the flag is :code:`False`.
+The argument :code:`--no-dry-run` is optional.
+If the argument is not provided, the cleanup is not executed.
+Instead one see which actions will be executed if the flag would be set.

 Installation
 ------------